PuppetGroup-UniStuttgart/UniStuttgart-PuppetGroup-Adapter-DeploymentScripts/README.md

 # UniStuttgart-PuppetGroup-Adapter-DeploymentScripts
-Java project of the deployment scripts (Generic, Test & Wordpress)
+Java project of the deployment scripts to invoke JSON Adapter (Generic, Test & Wordpress)